Alexander919/numSysToNumSys_Converter/README.md

 ## README FILE
-*To run this Unit System Converter without errors use local server to avoid CORSE POLICY*
+*To run this Unit Converter without errors use local server to avoid CORSE POLICY*